Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/02-AutoLayout/README.md

 Sometimes designs need for content to be scrolled because it won't fit in the space of the screen.
 This is even harder to achieve given iPhones have different screen sizes.

-Setting a scroll view can be quite a headache, because there are guidelines, safeareas and content sizes we need to pay attention to.
+Setting a scroll view can be quite a headache, because there are guidelines, safe areas and content sizes we need to pay attention to.

 <!-- v -->